 Huge, stunning, holistic, and artful are words to describe the Kalasan temple.
 Built magnificently in Sleman, Yogyakarta, is one of the charms in the region.
 Kalasan is one of the old Buddhist temples on Java Island.
 The ancient Buddhist legacies have stood since the 8th century.

 Kalasan temple lies on the south side of the Yogyakarta-Solo highway.
 The structure is a square base with 52 stupas with a unique cover layer.
 The layer structure is made with a mixture of egg white, plant sap, and fine lime.
 Unfortunately, as the temple gets old.
 The plaster didn’t hold the structure as strong as it used to.

 Stupas at the top of the temple will immediately remind people of Borobudur.
 Despite in here, it’s much smaller.
-Some of the top structures partially broken in corners.
+Some of the top structures are partially broken in corners.
 Back then, there is even a 6-meter bronze statue.
 Portraying the majestic era and wealthiness of the kingdom.
 The temple’s chambers at the top are also empty.
-And sadly, there is no literature unfolds this story.
+And sadly, there is no literature unfolding this story.